 Shoes: Cycling shoes?
 With or without clips?
 Any other pair for walks or treks?
 Bedroom slippers?
 Hankies &/or tissues.

-7. Packing:
+- Packing:

-Bikepacking for dreamy cycling?, Get a balance between weight and necessities.
-The weight distribution is important across the handlebar, frame, pannier and rider back.
+Bikepacking for dreamy cycling?
+Get a balance between weight and necessities.
+The weight distribution is important across the handlebar, frame, pannier, and rider back.
 I have to plan for a proper handlebar bag system for my cruiser handlebars.
 To save weight do not miss out on some items that may be required in an emergency (like a first aid kit, which I did not carry except three band-aid strips).
 Remove overkill, like the two power banks that I took; but be cautious and take at least one.
 It is possible that you will get stuck in a place without a dependable electricity supply.
-I did not get Airtel signal at Hampi.
+I did not get an Airtel signal at Hampi.
 If I had a BSNL SIM, I could have taken my Yoga classes.
 If there is a possibility of rain, put in your rain gear last so that you can get it out fast.
-Of the two items i.e. jacket and pants, I will put one on the right pannier and the other on the left, both at the top.
+Of the two items, i.e. jacket and pants, I will put one on the right pannier and the other on the left, both at the top.
 This way the balance will not get disturbed since you are using either both or none.
 I carried the tripod and the pump tied with rope to the top tube.
 But this is not great.
 I have to find better ways of carrying them, with Velcro straps probably, so that I can quickly take out the tripod for any good selfie or video.
 Plan waterproofing everything depending upon the possibility of rain during your trip.

 Bonus: